DevCheckOG/LLVMIRCourse/Arithmetic.md

 %resultado = fdiv float %value, float 10.0 ; 10.0 / 10.0 = 0
 store float %resultado, ptr %variable, align 4
 ```

+Each of these instructions allows us to execute simple mathematical operations in a simple and orderly manner, in cascade, similar to assembler in some variants.